ibm-cloud-docs/power-iaas/Integrate_hpcs.md

 ## Using Hyper Protect Crypto Services (HPCS) and {{site.data.keyword.keymanagementserviceshort}} for AIX
 {: #AIX-hpcs}

-HPCS and {{site.data.keyword.keymanagementserviceshort}} are supported with AIX 7.3 TL1 for AIX logical volume encryption.
+HPCS and {{site.data.keyword.keymanagementserviceshort}} are supported by AIX 7.3 TL1 for AIX logical volume encryption.
 {: note}

 You can use {{site.data.keyword.powerSys_notm}} to integrate with HPCS and {{site.data.keyword.keymanagementserviceshort}} to leverage for encryption of AIX file systems with `keysvrmgr` and `hdcryptmgr` command.